SDGforskning/sdg-strings/SDG03_query_action_WoS.md

                   ("unsafe" OR "safe" OR "contaminated" OR "contamination" OR "polluted" OR "clean" OR "sanitation") )
           OR "poor hygiene" OR "good hygiene" OR "hand hygiene" OR "personal hygiene" OR "hygiene practice$" OR "hygiene intervention$"
-          OR "poor sanitation" OR "*adequate sanitation" OR "sanitation facilities" OR
+          OR "poor sanitation" OR "*adequate sanitation" OR "good sanitation" OR "sanitation facilities" OR
             (
               ("food" OR "foods")